The Restructuring Review: Luxembourg

 Overview of restructuring and insolvency activity

-Situated at the crossroads between Belgium, France and Germany, Luxembourg is a highly stable country and has registered relatively consistent growth rates in recent years, with GDP growth of 3.1 per cent in 2018 (compared to 1.8 per cent in 2017), which declined to 2.3 per cent in 2019.2 As a result of the covid-19 pandemic, economists expected a negative growth of -6 per cent during 2020.3 However, the impact of the crisis on GDP growth in 2020 was smaller than experts had initially predicted.
-The macroeconomic outlook has indeed improved following a GDP contraction of only -1.3 per cent for Luxembourg in 2020.4 Among the countries of the eurozone and the European Union, Luxembourg is considered to be one of the countries to have best managed the crisis.5,6
+Situated at the crossroads between Belgium, France and Germany, Luxembourg is a highly stable country and has registered relatively consistent growth rates in recent years, with gross domestic product (GDP) growth of 7 per cent in 2021 (compared with 3.1 per cent in 2020).2 However, the impact of the covid-19 pandemic on GDP growth in 2020 to 2021 was smaller than experts had initially predicted.
+Among the countries of the eurozone and the European Union, Luxembourg is considered to be one of the countries to have best managed the crisis.3

-Despite the crisis, the number of bankruptcy proceedings in 2020 remained relatively stable, with a total of 1,158 judgments (compared to 1,227 in 2019).7 This means that the year 2020, despite the covid-19 pandemic, did not count more bankruptcies than the year 2019.8 Nonetheless, in Luxembourg, any commercial company that is in cessation of payments (i.e., unpaid debts of the debtor are certain, liquid, due and payable) must make a bankruptcy filing within one month.9 However, this one-month period was suspended until 30 June 2021 (expected to be extended to 31 December 2021) included.
-As a consequence, many potential bankruptcy cases have not been filed and the above figures may in fact be inaccurate and providing a misleading picture of the current situation.10 It is also worth noting that an extensive range of support measures has been put in place for Luxembourg businesses.11
+Despite the crisis, the number of bankruptcy proceedings in 2021 remained relatively stable, with a total of 1,181 judgments (compared with 1,158 in 2020).4 This means that 2021, despite the covid-19 pandemic, counted a similar number of bankruptcies as in 2020.5 Nonetheless, in Luxembourg, any commercial company that is in cessation of payments (i.e., unpaid debts of the debtor are certain, liquid, due and payable) must make a bankruptcy filing within one month.6 However, this one-month period was suspended until 30 June 2022.
+As a consequence, many potential bankruptcy cases have not been filed and the above figures may in fact be inaccurate and providing a misleading picture of the current situation.7 It is also worth noting that an extensive range of support measures has been put in place for Luxembourg businesses.

-During the first half of 2021, approximately 908 bankruptcy proceedings were opened by the Luxembourg District Court.12 In that respect, it appears that the main economic sectors affected were trade, specialised activities, hotel accommodation and catering.13 Over the past few years, the sector most affected by the high bankruptcy ratio remains the services sector.14 These figures reflect the structure of Luxembourg's economy, which is still led by the banking and financial sector.
+During the first two months of 2022, approximately 100 bankruptcy proceedings per month were opened by the Luxembourg District Court.8 In that respect, it appears that the main economic sectors affected were trade, specialised activities, hotel accommodation and catering.9 Over the past few years, the sector most affected by the high bankruptcy ratio remains the services sector.10 These figures reflect the structure of Luxembourg's economy, which is still led by the banking and financial sector.
 Around 150 credit institutions are established in Luxembourg.
 Some multinational companies, such as ArcelorMittal, Goodyear, DuPont, SES and Ferrero, have chosen to successfully establish their European headquarters in Luxembourg.
 In recent years, multinational companies active in the high-tech and e-commerce industries have also decided to set up their European or international headquarters in Luxembourg.

-After the 2007–2008 crisis, proceedings were opened against several credit institutions with established subsidiaries or branches in Luxembourg, including among others some Icelandic banks (Kaupthing, Glitnir Bank, Landsbanki) as well as Lehman Brothers and Espírito Santo.
+After the 2007 to 2008 financial crisis, proceedings were opened against several credit institutions with established holding companies, subsidiaries or branches in Luxembourg, including, among others, some Icelandic banks (Kaupthing, Glitnir Bank and Landsbanki), as well as Lehman Brothers, Espírito Santo and ABLV.

 General introduction to the restructuring and insolvency legal framework

-The Luxembourg legislative framework makes a distinction between proceedings involving the winding up of the debtor (bankruptcy proceedings)16 and proceedings aiming at the reorganisation of the debtor (controlled management,17 composition with creditors to avoid bankruptcy18 and stay of payments19).
+The Luxembourg legislative framework makes a distinction between proceedings involving the winding up of the debtor (bankruptcy proceedings)12 and proceedings aiming at the reorganisation of the debtor (controlled management,13 composition with creditors to avoid bankruptcy14 and stay of payments).15